Page header

 • Standard car allowance

 A fixed monthly car allowance is considered taxable income at federal and state levels.
 Both employee and employer must also pay FICA/Medicare taxes on the allowance.
-A typical car allowance may be reduced by 30–40% after all these taxes.
-Consequently, the employer must ensure that the post-tax amount can cover an employee’s vehicle expenses, not the pre-tax amount.
-The Tax Cut and Jobs Act eliminated the business mileage deduction for employees until 2026.
+Income and payroll taxes may reduce an allowance by 30–40%.
+Consequently, the employer must ensure that the post-tax amount can cover an employee’s vehicle expenses.
+Be aware that the Tax Cut and Jobs Act eliminated the business mileage deduction for employees until 2026.

 • Car allowance with mileage substantiation

 A company can avoid taxation by tracking the business mileage of its employees.
-Every month, each employee’s mileage is multiplied by the IRS mileage rate ($0.655/mile for 2023).
-The employee then receives the lesser of the car allowance amount and the mileage rate multiplied by the mileage.
+Every month, each employee’s mileage is multiplied by the IRS mileage rate ($0.70/mile for 2025).
+The employee then receives the lesser of the car allowance amount and the mileage multiplied by $0.70/mile.
 In the past, excess mileage could be deducted from income taxes, but that is also not an option until 2026.

-• Car allowance plus fuel card / reimbursement
+• Car allowance plus fuel card or reimbursement

-In addition to a fixed allowance, a company can supply a credit card used to purchase gas or can reimburse fuel receipts.
-Not only is the car allowance taxable compensation, but so is any portion of the fuel expenditure that cannot be demonstrated as business use.
+In addition to a fixed taxable allowance, a company can supply a credit card to purchase gas.
+Or the company can directly reimburse fuel receipts.
+Any portion of the fuel not used for business is considered taxable.
 The company must charge back the employee for any personal gas use to avoid taxation.

 • Mileage reimbursement

-Instead of paying a fixed monthly amount, a company can multiply the employee’s monthly reported mileage by a specific cents-per-mile rate and pay the resulting amount as a reimbursement.
-The reimbursement remains non-taxable as long as the company mileage rate does not exceed the IRS standard business mileage rate of 65.5 cents-per-mile for 2023.
+Instead of paying a fixed monthly amount, an employer can reimburse mileage.
+The mileage reimbursement equals the employee’s monthly reported mileage multiplied by a cents-per-mile rate.
+Payments are non-taxable if the mileage rate does not exceed the IRS standard business mileage rate ($0.70/mile).

 • Car allowance with mileage reimbursement

 In this case the company pays a fixed monthly amount plus a mileage reimbursement.
-The monthly car allowance is taxable but not the mileage reimbursement, as long as the mileage rate does not exceed the IRS business rate.
+The monthly car allowance is taxable but not the mileage reimbursement.
+The mileage rate must not exceed the IRS business rate.

 • Fixed and variable rate car allowance (FAVR)

 This non-taxable approach combines a fixed monthly allowance with a variable mileage rate.
-FAVR was designed as a corporate tax tool to reimburse employees both tax-free and more accurately than a standard car allowance or mileage rate.
-Unlike other approaches, a FAVR car allowance achieves precision by using expense data for each employee’s garage zip code to set the fixed allowance and the variable rate.
+FAVR was designed as a corporate expense tool to reimburse employees.
+This method is more accurate than a standard car allowance or mileage rate.
+A FAVR car allowance achieves precision by using expense data for each employee’s garage zip code to set the fixed and variable rates.

 FAVR